 - 137. I think my background education and experience helped me go through the complaints process after the incident.
 It helped me understand the Police process around care and protection.
 It also helped me understand the Diocese and the Chaplaincy, and the way they work.
 So it was a matter of methodically stepping my way through each process.
 It also helped me to have a critical mind and come to some conclusions myself in my own way. - 138.
-GRO-B helped too.
+My sister helped too.
 She has experience with crisis and care and protection.

-Together we worked a way forward that kept everyone safe but also still maintained a cultural dignity in our relationship with my cousin, my niece's father. - and afraid about going through all the processes.
-I think I would have been very confusing and I may have got lost in the process.
+Together we worked a way forward that kept everyone safe but also still maintained a cultural dignity in our relationship with my cousin, my niece's father. - 139.
+If I didn't have that education and experience, I think I would have been scared and afraid about going through all the processes.
+I think it would have been very confusing and I may have got lost in the process.
 I don't think I would have understood what was happening and may not have asked the right questions.
 It gave me the confidence to ask questions or seek clarification when I was unclear about anything.
 That really helped me go through the process, keep sane and continue with it.
 However, it was a long, sad and hurtful process.
 I felt that it was unfair and unjust right to the very end. - 140.
 When the Church became aware of my complaint, I would have expected the Church to make a clear directive, of their own volition, that he be removed from active ministry.
 [WITN0422005] - 141.
 As I said earlier, justice delayed is justice denied.
 Throughout the process, I felt that we had lost sight of what we were there for.
 We were not there for what happened to my niece.
 Instead, we were there to protect this guy or make up some story to make what he did okay. - 142.
 I felt that although we were all supposed to be going through this together, the Diocese took a step back, watched the show and funded the show.
 It felt like we were all the players - Sateki, me, my niece, my family, the lawyers, and the Police - and we were all on stage.
 The Diocese just sat back and watched, but made sure that they were funding the show to run the way they wanted it to.
 The QC that the Diocese paid for had that much influence.
 There was no way Sateki could afford that QC on his own.